 Methodology

-China Mil Watch is an open-source intelligence pipeline that monitors Chinese-language military and security media on a daily schedule.
+China Mil Watch is an independent Mandarin-source monitoring and analysis project.
+It tracks Chinese military and security reporting from official and authoritative PRC sources on a daily schedule, and publishes The PLA Watch, a weekly analytical brief.
 This page documents how the pipeline works, what role automation plays, and what limitations readers should keep in mind.

 What the pipeline does